-at the spontaneous fission of the U nucleus

-and enhance the transfer of kinetic energy of the relative motion of the nuclei into the nuclear excitation energy.
+Covalent nucleons play an important role in the process of spontaneous fission of heavy nuclei.
+They encompass in their motion both nuclei of the molecule, intensify their interaction, and enhance the transfer of kinetic energy of the relative motion of the nuclei into the nuclear excitation energy.
 As a result, the nuclear molecule with covalent nucleons transforms into a dinuclear system.
 The nuclei formed in the DNS are not engaged in the relative motion and only exchange nucleons.
 Due to the DNS formation, the binding energies of the nucleons in both nuclei get closer together as the mass number of the clusters increases (see Fig. 4 in [9]).
 It should be emphasized that the formation of the DNS is the final stage in the clusterization of the valence nucleons of a heavy nucleus.

-The main property exhibited by the DNS is its capability for evolution taking place via nucleon transfer from one nucleus to the other.
+The main property exhibited by the DNS is its capability for evolution taking place via nucleon transfer from one nucleus to another.
 The tendency of evolution is determined by the potential energy of the system which is dependent on its charge and mass asymmetry.
-Figures 2-5 show the DNS potential energies formed from such nuclei as U, Pu, Cm, and Cf. The arrows point to the initial configurations of the DNS which are formed during the condensation of the valence nucleons of these nuclei into a light cluster nucleus.
+Figures 2-5 show the DNS potential energies formed from such nuclei as U, Pu, Cm, and Cf.

+The arrows point to the initial configurations of the DNS which are formed during the condensation of the valence nucleons of these nuclei into a light cluster nucleus.
 From the data presented in Figs. 2-5 it is obvious that in all of the DNS the evolution will proceed towards the potential energy minimum.
 This is the second stage of spontaneous fission of heavy nuclei.